-Exelis (NYSE: XLS) has been awarded a $20.6 million contract by General Atomics Aeronautical Systems Inc. of Poway, Calif., to produce the BRU-71/A ejector rack for the Predator® B/MQ-9 Reaper remotely piloted aircraft.
+Exelis (NYSE: XLS) recently received a follow-on contract valued at more than $27 million from General Atomics Aeronautical Systems, Inc. to continue producing and supplying the BRU-71/A ejector rack for the Predator® B/MQ-9 Reaper® Remotely Piloted Aircraft (RPA) system.

-Under the contract, Exelis will produce more than 500 BRU-71/A units for deployment on U.S. Air Force MQ-9s.
-The BRU-71/A is a pneumatic carriage and release system employing compressed air instead of electro-explosive charges to deploy payloads.
-This technology reduces overall system maintenance and lifecycle costs.
+Under the contract, Exelis will produce 619 BRU-71/A units for U.S. Government MQ-9s.
+The BRU-71/A is a pneumatic carriage and release system that uses compressed air rather than pyrotechnic cartridges to deploy payloads.
+The use of pneumatic technology reduces wear-and-tear and overall system maintenance and life-cycle costs.

-Adaptable to a number of aircraft, the lightweight BRU-71/A offers significant benefits compared to previous generation racks.
-Enhancements include ease of loading via independent, self-latching hooks; elimination of pyrotechnic impulse cartridges and the resultant cleaning and maintenance actions; and a high-reliability pneumatic in-flight lock.
+Adaptable to a number of aircraft, the BRU-71/A delivers significant advanced benefits compared with previous-generation ejector racks.
+It is one-third the weight of existing racks in its class and offers ease of loading via independent, self-latching hooks.
+Additionally, it eliminates the use of pyrotechnic impulse cartridges and the resultant cleaning and maintenance actions and provides a high-reliability pneumatic in-flight lock.

-This award is the second BRU-71/A follow-on production contract for Exelis.
-The first, for 208 units, was received in February 2011.
-Deliveries of the latest batch will begin in November 2013 and will be completed in June 2015.
-Contract work will be performed at the Exelis Electronic Systems facility in Amityville, N.Y.
+This award is the third BRU-71/A follow-on production contract for Exelis.
+The first, for 208 units, was received in February 2011 and the second, for 520 units, was received in 2013.
+Deliveries of the latest batch will begin in October 2015 and will be completed in August 2016.
+Contract work is performed at the Exelis facility in Amityville, New York.